dushyant4342/mcp-server-test/README.md

 # MCP Server

 ## Overview
-MCP (Modular Command Platform) Server is a flexible and extensible server framework designed to expose programmable tools, APIs, and automation agents in a unified, discoverable, and secure way.
+MCP Server is a flexible and extensible server framework designed to expose programmable tools, APIs, and automation agents in a unified, discoverable, and secure way.
 MCP servers are ideal for integrating AI, automation, and custom business logic into applications, workflows, and developer tools.

 ---